BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <blockquote>
 The density matrix was introduced, with different motivations, by von Neumann and by Lev Landau.
 The motivation that inspired Landau was the impossibility of describing a subsystem of a composite quantum system by a state vector.
 On the other hand, von Neumann introduced the density matrix in order to develop both quantum statistical mechanics and a theory of quantum measurements.
 He introduced the expression now known as von Neumann entropy by arguing that a probabilistic combination of pure states is analogous to a mixture of ideal gases.
 Von Neumann first published on the topic in 1927.
-His argument was built upon earlier work by Albert Einstein and Leo Szilard.³⁷
+His argument was built upon earlier work by Albert Einstein and Leo Szilard.<sup>37</sup>
 </blockquote>

 <blockquote>
-The formalism of density operators and matrices was introduced by von Neumann[227] in 1927 and independently, but less systematically by Lev Landau[228] and Felix Bloch[229] in 1927 and 1946 respectively.
-The density matrix allows the representation of probabilistic mixtures of quantum states (mixed states) in contrast to wavefunctions, which can only represent pure states.¹
+The formalism of density operators and matrices was introduced by von Neumann in 1927 and independently, but less systematically by Lev Landau[228] and Felix Bloch[229] in 1927 and 1946 respectively.
+The density matrix allows the representation of probabilistic mixtures of quantum states (mixed states) in contrast to wavefunctions, which can only represent pure states.<sup>1</sup>
 </blockquote>

 <blockquote>
 The von Neumann measurement scheme, the ancestor of quantum decoherence theory, represents measurements projectively by taking into account the measuring apparatus which is also treated as a quantum object.
-The 'projective measurement' scheme introduced by von Neumann led to the development of quantum decoherence theories.¹
+The 'projective measurement' scheme introduced by von Neumann led to the development of quantum decoherence theories.<sup>1</sup>
 </blockquote>

 <blockquote>
 Von Neumann first proposed a quantum logic in his 1932 treatise Mathematical Foundations of Quantum Mechanics, where he noted that projections on a Hilbert space can be viewed as propositions about physical observables.
-The field of quantum logic was subsequently inaugurated in a 1936 paper by von Neumann and Garrett Birkhoff, the first to introduce quantum logics, wherein von Neumann and Birkhoff first proved that quantum mechanics requires a propositional calculus substantially different from all classical logics and rigorously isolated a new algebraic structure for quantum logics.¹
+The field of quantum logic was subsequently inaugurated in a 1936 paper by von Neumann and Garrett Birkhoff, the first to introduce quantum logics, wherein von Neumann and Birkhoff first proved that quantum mechanics requires a propositional calculus substantially different from all classical logics and rigorously isolated a new algebraic structure for quantum logics.<sup>1</sup>
 </blockquote>

 <blockquote>
 Quantum logic remains in use among logicians and interests are expanding through the recent development of quantum computing, which has engendered a proliferation of new logics for formal analysis of quantum protocols and algorithms (see also § Relationship to other logics).
-The logic may also find application in (computational) linguistics.³⁸
+The logic may also find application in (computational) linguistics.<sup>38</sup>
 </blockquote>

 <blockquote>
-During WWII, von Neumann made fundamental contributions in the field of fluid dynamics, including the classic flow solution to blast waves now called Taylor–von Neumann–Sedov blast wave after three scientists who devised it independently, and the co-discovery (independently by Yakov Borisovich Zel'dovich and Werner Döring) of the ZND detonation model of explosives.¹
+During WWII, von Neumann made fundamental contributions in the field of fluid dynamics, including the classic flow solution to blast waves now called Taylor–von Neumann–Sedov blast wave after three scientists who devised it independently, and the co-discovery (independently by Yakov Borisovich Zel'dovich and Werner Döring) of the ZND detonation model of explosives.<sup>1</sup>
 </blockquote>

-Note the "While not as prolific in physics as he was in mathematics"¹ part here:
+Note the "While not as prolific in physics as he was in mathematics"<sup>1</sup> part here:
 <blockquote>
 While not as prolific in physics as he was in mathematics, he nevertheless made several other notable contributions.
 His pioneering papers with Subrahmanyan Chandrasekhar on the statistics of a fluctuating gravitational field generated by randomly distributed stars were considered a tour de force.
 In this paper they developed a theory of two-body relaxation and used the Holtsmark distribution to model the dynamics of stellar systems.
 He wrote several other unpublished manuscripts on topics in stellar structure, some of which were included in Chandrasekhar's other works.
 In earlier work led by Oswald Veblen von Neumann helped develop basic ideas involving spinors that would lead to Roger Penrose's twistor theory.
 Much of this was done in seminars conducted at the IAS during the 1930s.
-From this work he wrote a paper with A. H. Taub and Veblen extending the Dirac equation to projective relativity, with a key focus on maintaining invariance with regards to coordinate, spin, and gauge transformations, as a part of early research into potential theories of quantum gravity in the 1930s.¹
+From this work he wrote a paper with A. H. Taub and Veblen extending the Dirac equation to projective relativity, with a key focus on maintaining invariance with regards to coordinate, spin, and gauge transformations, as a part of early research into potential theories of quantum gravity in the 1930s.<sup>1</sup>
 </blockquote>

 <h3>Meteorology</h3>